mzbrau/fig/doc/fig-documentation/docs/features/settings-management/validation.md

 public string AStringSetting { get; set; } = null!;
 ```

 ## Appearance

 ![Validation](../../../static/img/validation.png)

 ## Overriding via Environment Variable

-The validation value can be overriden using an environment variable.
-It should be in the format settingName:ValidationRegex and settingName:ValidationExplanation
+The validation value can be overridden using an environment variable.
+It should be in the format `settingName__ValidationRegex` and `settingName__ValidationExplanation`

 Use a value of 'null' to clear the current value.